Maximilianos/articles/articles/spying-stubbing.md

-you would test this function by passing in a **Stub** as the `func` argument and controlling what the stub returns when it is called; something like so:
+you would test this function by passing in a **Stub** as the `func` argument and controlling what the stub returns when it is called; something like this:

 ```javascript
 it('should return "So true" when the given function returns true', () => {